Argentine cuisine: Patagonia

-Foods produced in the large southern region of Patagonia include fish and seafood from the sea and rivers and the products of the sheep are widely farmed there.
+The large southern region of Patagonia is made up of the provinces Neuquén, Río Negro, Chubut, Santa Cruz and Tierra del Fuego.
+This area also includes the Antarctica and Islas del Atlántico Sur. (or southern atlantic islands).
+Their most typical food ingredients include fish and seafood from the sea and rivers and the products of the sheep that are widely farmed there.

 Marine species such as salmon, spider crabs, squid and other shellfish and molluscs may be caught in the Atlantic Ocean.
 There are trout in the rivers.

 The many berries grown in the area include cherries, bilberries, strawberries, rosa mosqueta and elders, which are made into jams.

 The Northern and Central European settlements in this region have built up large-scale production of chocolate and its by-products.
 Viennese and German cuisine and pastries are also typically associated with this region.

 Mutton and lamb, together with wild boar and venison tend to make up the region's meat-based dishes.
 Also typical of the southern region are smoked products, including salmon, stag, wild boar, and pheasant.

 Patagonia has been profoundly influenced by the tribes living there since long before Europeans arrived, in particular, the Mapuches and the Araucanos.
 A typical dish prepared by the latter is the curanto (a term meaning "hot stone").
 Its preparation involves making a fire in a hole about 150 cm deep in the ground, and heating stones in it.
 A bed of nalca or maqui leaves is arranged on top of the stones, and ingredients are added in turn on top.
 Ingredients vary, but may include beef, lamb, pork, chicken, Argentine chorizos (pork sausages), potatoes, sweet potatoes, apples and holed squashes filled with cheese, cream and peas.
 The food is covered with leaves and damp pieces of cloth to keep the heat in, and covered with plenty of soil.